Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 My suite was 3A, a window seat on the port side.

-In addition to help from the guide, there were several employees/contractors in plain clothes but with clearly visible IDs onboard to assist the flight attendants and passengers with any equipment or technical issues that might arise.
+In addition to help from the guide, there were several employees/contractors on board in plain clothes but with clearly visible IDs to assist the flight attendants and passengers with any questions or technical issues with the seat.

 The privacy door is the feature that distinguishes this seat from other business-class seats.
 It slides forward to close the narrow opening into the suite.
 The door remains open and locked during taxi, takeoff, approach and landing.
 Shortly after takeoff, a flight attendant (FA) activates the door for passenger use.

-Seats in the center section also have a privacy screen that can be raised during flight.
+Seats in the center section have a privacy screen that can be raised during flight.

 I really liked the wide, flat console.
 There is plenty of room for spreading out for work and placing items like glasses, phone, wallet and other items one might want to keep at hand in flight.